dotnet/fsharp/README.md

 ### License

-This project is subject to the Apache Licence, Version 2.0.
-A copy of the license can be found in [License.txt](License.txt) at the root of this repo.
+This project is subject to the MIT License.
+A copy of this license can be found in [License.txt](License.txt) at the root of this repo.

 ## Using